 William Egan has thirty years of commercial litigation and business law experience.
 He handles trials at the state and federal level, along with arbitrations and mediations, involving both domestic and international matters.

 In addition to his litigation practice, Bill counsels businesses on the negotiation and drafting of contracts and business agreements and the resolution of business disputes short of litigation.

-He also counsels clients on issues concerning technology-related contracts, franchise and distributorship disputes, and commercial business matters, as well as real estate and leasing-related matters.
+He also counsels clients on issues concerning technology-related contracts, distributorship disputes, and commercial business matters, as well as real estate and leasing-related matters.
 Bill is a lecturer on the topics of commercial litigation, commercial lease law, and commercial contract law.

 Franchise and Distributorship Litigation

 Bill represents companies in franchise and distributorship disputes, including lawsuits, contract negotiations and disupte resolutions.
 The United States District Court of Massachusetts's decision in C.N.
 Wood Company, Inc. v.
 Labrie Environmental Group, Case No. 1:12-cv-11778 (D. Mass.
 2013) is an example of a decisive ruling for our client.
 The ruling confirmed that as a manufacturer, our client was not liable to the plaintiff, who asserted claims under Massachusetts franchise law.

 Real Estate Litigation

 Bill represents clients with regard to commercial real estate disputes including leasing disputes for commercial, retail and industrial property.
 He has handled lease litigation and dispute resolution for national and international retailers, commercial landlords, and banking institutions.
 His representation in lease litigation matters includes successfully defending a large internet retailer against an overreaching landlord in an arbitration proceeding.

 Pro Bono and Community Involvement